 Do Some Reverse Image Searches

-If a site isn’t actually selling anything, or it’s selling cheap knock-off products, it won’t have real items to photograph and put up on its website.
+If an online shopping site isn’t actually selling anything, or it’s selling cheap knock-off products, it won’t have real items to photograph and put up on its website.
 Instead, the site could source preview images from somewhere else, likely from other (more reputable) websites.

 Watch Your Personal Information After Buying

-Even if you’re buying from a site with an SSL certificate and there have been no obvious warning signs, there’s always the possibility that someone will intercept the information you’ve submitted and use it against you.
+Even if you’re buying from a site with an SSL certificate and there have been no obvious warning signs, there’s still the possibility that someone could intercept the information you’ve submitted and use it against you.